nickjackolaisen/BusinessInitiaitive/_posts/statistics/small business stats/2023-08-01-family_owned_small_businesses.md

 However, as demonstrated by the examples above, family-owned businesses can thrive and achieve tremendous success when managed effectively.

-If you're considering starting or growing your own family-owned business, [schedule a free consultation call](https://calendly.com/businessinitiative/30-minute-consultation-call) with us today!
+If you're considering starting or growing your own family-owned business, <a href="https://calendly.com/businessinitiative/30-minute-consultation-call" target="_blank">schedule a free consultation call</a> with us today!

 Don't leave your business's future to chance...